Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 We should also ensure they can access food regularly without challenge.

-Brain Game Level 1
+Brain Game for Dogs: Level 1

 Leave a patch of lawn for the grass to grow longer.
 This will increase the snuffle level since the dog will have to use their nose more.